Feature: Courage in the Face of Adversity: Master Sgt. Alan Franklin's Mission to Help Battle Wildfires in His Community

 |0

 This work, Feature: Courage in the Face of Adversity: Master Sgt.
-Alan Franklin's Mission to Help Battle Wildfires in His Community [Image 2 of 2], by TSgt Michelle Ulber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Alan Franklin's Mission to Help Battle Wildfires in His Community, by TSgt Michelle Ulber, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.